-There is no practical way to improve the roadway to County dedicable standards.
-The 10-foot wide paved travel way and 2 to 3-foot wide compacted gravel shoulders allow for 2-way travel on the low-use road and actually allow for less permeable surface to minimize rainwater run-off and should be adequate for the purposes of this low density subdivision.
+There is no practical way to acquire additional right-of-way; it is reasonable to improve the roadway travel way to private, nondedicable standards.
+The 10-foot wide paved travel way, increased to 16-feet wide, will allow for 2-way travel on the low-use road and actually allow for less permeable surface to minimize rainwater run-off and should be adequate for the purposes of this low-density subdivision.

-The existing improvements of Santos Road, in this low density neighborhood, is a 10foot wide pavement with 2 to 3-foot wide compacted graveled shoulders on each side of the road.
-Notwithstanding the cost to comply with the code requirement, the graded rather than paved shoulders within the right-of-way, because of their permeability, could also act as natural storm drains and/or retard the velocity of any potential storm water run-off.
-Furthermore, allowing a 10-foot instead of a 20-foot wide pavement would result in less land disturbance.
+The existing improvements of Ko'a Road, in this low-density neighborhood, is a 10foot wide pavement.
+Notwithstanding the cost to comply with the code requirement, the lesser pavement width within the right-of-way, because of its less permeability, could also act as natural storm drains and/or retard the velocity of any potential storm water run-off.
+Furthermore, allowing a 16-foot instead of a 20-foot wide pavement would result in less land disturbance.
 From a cost perspective, it would be extremely prohibitive to require the acquisition of additional r-o-w's and full right-of-way improvements with attendant utility reconstructions/relocations.

 Then, too, the reduced pavement should not compromise traffic safety.
-Given the projected low volume, low speed of traffic within this low density neighborhood, there should be minimal 2-way traffic.
-As such, the existing 10-foot wide paved road and compacted graveled shoulders should be sufficient.
+Given the projected low volume, low speed of traffic within this low-density neighborhood, there should be minimal 2-way traffic.
+As such, a modified 16-foot wide paving in lieu of the existing 10-foot wide paved road and compacted graveled shoulders should be sufficient.